qualisys/paf-excel-example/README.md

 ##  Preparing Qualisys data for Excel processing

+1. In QTM, in Project Options > Processing > TSV Export:
+    - In Data type, activate 3D
-1. In QTM, in Project Options > Processing > TSV Export: activate "Include TSV Header", "Export time data for every frame", "Write column header"
+    - In Genral Settings, activate "Include TSV Header", "Export time data for every frame", "Write column header"
 2. Set Project Options > Miscellaneous > Folder Options for "VB Script" to C:\Windows\System32\wscript.exe (adapt if wscript is located elsewhere on your computer).

-Example tested with Office 2016.
+3. In the PAF pane, click on Start Processing.
+An excel document automatically opens including a sheet with a graph and multiple sheets with marker data
+Note: If you do not see any curve in the graph, it can be related to the default separator set in Excel.
+In this case '.' should be used as the separator for numbers.
+You can set it in Excel->Option->Advanced->Use system separators

 ## Resources for using the Qualisys Project Automation Framework (PAF)